SECRET AUDIO AND VIDEO RECORDINGS

 Can I secretly record video?

-Video has less restrictions and limitations compared to audio recordings.
+Video has slightly less restrictions and limitations compared to audio recordings.
 You can legally record video without consent, unless it violates the privacy rights of others.
-Courts have banned secret video recordings in locations such as bathrooms, locker rooms, changing rooms, bed rooms, where persons expects a heightened level of privacy.
-Courts have allowed secret recordings of babysitters, elder care employees, and other instances without consent. -top-
+Courts have banned secret video recordings in locations such as bathrooms, locker rooms, changing rooms, bed rooms, and other places where people expect a reasonable expectation of privacy.
+Cal.
+Penal Code § 647(j)(3).
+This is sometimes known as the “Peeping Tom” law.
+Courts in some circumstances have allowed secret recordings of babysitters, elder care employees, and other instances without consent.

 What if the video also contains audio?